xsdk-project/xsdk-community-policies/installation_policies/xSDK_spack_variant_guidelines.md

 - `RelWithDebInfo` Contains debugging symbols without disabling optimization
 - `MinSizeRel` Configures optimization for a smaller size release.

+Package authors may add further `build_type` values, if the above are inadequate.

 The `multi` argument to the `variant` function (used to declare variants) should be set to False.
 This means only one option can be enabled.

-User's may add further options, if the above are inadequate.